logo Capitol 6000

 Note: all copies are stereo after summer 1968 and have no Parrs logos (later issues on green target label, red target label, orange label, purple label, etc.)

 Initial MONO copies state «A Little Help From My Friends» on label, quickly changed to «With A Little Help From My Friends».
-Early editions are Compo-pressed with Parrs logo on rear sleeve and cutout sheet, possibly due to artistic control exerted by Peter Blake /Jann Howarth) (early editions in loose gatefold wrap, with or without Capitol/Pathe inner sleeve as opposed to the red and white art inner sleeve that was used by Capitol in the USA) (discs are mastered in Canada, original stereo is scarcer than mono) ** EMI Music Canada lists original release date as 1967 June 2 ** (AGREE)
+Early editions are Compo-pressed with Parrs logo on rear sleeve and cutout sheet, possibly due to artistic control exerted by Peter Blake/Jann Howarth).
+Early editions are found in loose gatefold wrap, with or without Capitol/Pathe inner sleeve, as opposed to the red and white art inner sleeve that was used by Capitol in the USA.
+The discs are mastered in Canada, original stereo is scarcer than mono. ** EMI Music Canada lists original release date as 1967 June 2 ** (AGREE)

 Early copies are Compo-pressed, Ever Reddy cover, in shrink wrap.
 Uses stamper parts from the UK with XZAL.7598 in runout.
 Blue London label with stereo bar, does not use «ffrr» like Canadian London Rolling Stones LPs of the period.